 Furthermore, the Competition Law specifically addresses discrimination of small and medium-sized undertakings.
 Thus, companies with significantly stronger market position (not necessarily dominant) comparing to their small and medium-sized competitors may not create barriers to market activities of the latter.

-Yes, although prohibition of discrimination of small and medium-sized undertakings applies to any companies with market power.
+Yes, except for prohibition of discrimination of small and medium-sized undertakings, which applies to any companies with market power.

 Once the violation is established, the infringing undertaking can be fined in the amount of up to 10 per cent of its group global turnover achieved in the year immediately preceding the year when the fine is imposed.

-However, according to the recent AMC Fining Guidelines last amended in 2016 the maximum theoretical fine can be imposed only in exceptional circumstances to ensure deterrence.
+However, according to the AMC Fining Guidelines (which have a recommendatory nature, although the AMC has publicly committed to follow them) last amended in 2016, the maximum theoretical fine can be imposed only in exceptional circumstances to ensure deterrence.
 In practice and according to the said Guidelines, the basic amount of fine (subject to possible adjustment for aggravating or attenuating circumstances, for example, a fine may be doubled in case of a repeated offence) for abuse of dominance is limited to 10 per cent of the turnover on the relevant (and adjacent) Ukrainian market achieved for the period from commencement of violation till its termination or the AMC fining decision.
-When defining the 'base' fine, the AMC may also apply coefficients depending on the effect of violation on competition, social importance of the products, profitability of economic activity connected with violation, which may increase/decrease the fine.
+When defining the 'base' fine, the AMC may also apply coefficients depending on the effect of violation on competition, social importance of the products, profitability of economic activity connected with violation, which may increase or decrease the fine.
 In any event, the fine to be imposed shall not exceed the statutory maximum referred to in the preceding paragraph.

 In addition to fines, there may be the following negative implications: